Spanish omelette: Nomenclature

-Tortilla is the diminutive form of torta, meaning 'small pancake'.
+The preparation is also known by other names in the languages of Spain – tortiella de trunfas; tortiella de pataques; patata-arrautzopil; truita de patates/pataques; tortilla de patacas.

 Consumption and traditional recipe

-The Spanish omelette is one of the most widely available dishes in Spain, also prepared in some Spanish-speaking countries.
+The Spanish omelette is widely available in Spain, and prepared in some Spanish-speaking countries.

-The two main options are either with or without onion in it, with consumers almost always having a preference.
-The addition of onion is the cause of an unresolved dispute, pitting concebollistas (those advocating for the tortilla with onion) against sincebollistas (those considering the onion an attack against the dish's authenticity).
+The two main options are either with or without onion.
+The addition of onion is the cause of an unresolved dispute, pitting concebollistas (the 'with onion' group) against sincebollistas (the 'without onion' group, considering this to be authentic).
 It may be related to the tenderness of the local varieties of potato.
-The indication of whether a tortilla includes onion or not is expected from restaurateurs, and industrial producers market both options.
+Restaurateurs are expected to say whether their tortilla has onion, and industrial producers market both options.

-The most common procedure to cook a Spanish omelette is as follows:
+The most common way to cook a Spanish omelette is as follows: